-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of Energy Transfer Equity, L.P. of our report dated March 30, 2006, relating to the financial statements of Transwestern Pipeline Company, LLC, which appear in the Current Report on Form 8-K/A of Energy Transfer Equity, L.P. dated December 1, 2006.
-We also consent to the reference to us under the heading "Experts" in this Registration Statement.
+We hereby consent to the incorporation by reference in this Pre-Effective Amendment No. 1 to Registration Statement on Form S-3 of Energy Transfer Equity, L.P. of our report dated March 30, 2006, relating to the financial statements of Transwestern Pipeline Company, LLC, which appears in the Current Report on Form 8-K/A (Amendment No. 1) of Energy Transfer Equity, L.P. dated December 1, 2006.
+We also consent to the reference to us under the heading "Experts" in this Pre-Effective Amendment No. 1 to Registration Statement on Form S-3.